Bhuvanesh66/Detoxified-Youtube-Feed/README.md

 ### Prerequisites

-- A modern web browser (Google Chrome, Firefox, etc.)
+- A modern web browser (Chrome, Edge, Firefox, etc.)
-- A valid Google API key with access to the Gemini model
+- A valid YouTube API key or with Google unrestricted API key

 ## Installation and Usage